The multimessenger view of Pulsar Timing Array black holes with the Horizon-AGN simulation: Implications for pulsar timing array observations

-We produce realistic GWB timing residuals by summing the contributions from all MBHBs of a given universe realization, uniformly drawing the sky location, polarization angle, and initial phase for each binary.
-However, since the number of MBHBs contributing to the PTA band typically exceeds millions, we employ a numerical simplification allowing us to do this efficiently; the procedure is described in \autoref{sec: appendix fasten rf sum}.
+We produce realistic GWB timing residuals by summing the contributions from all MBHBs of a given Universe realization, uniformly drawing the sky location, polarization angle, and initial phase for each binary.
+However, since the number of MBHBs contributing to the PTA band typically exceeds millions, we employed a numerical simplification, which allowed us to carry out this procedure more efficiently; the procedure is described in Appendix \ref{sec: appendix fasten rf sum}.
 Once the GWB timing residuals waveform $\tilde{r}_{\rm GWB}$ is obtained, we can return to the time domain and infer the GWB PSD using the data analysis procedure commonly employed in the PTA community.
 In the following, we briefly discuss the PSD inference procedure used for PTA data.